Phone: 614.253.4448

 Who We Are

-Annually, Concord helps over 4,000 friends, co-workers, neighbors, and family members improve their emotional health so they can successfully deal with the challenges we all face and live more successful lives.
-Concord is a not-for-profit community mental health organization serving our community for over 47 years.
-We believe and live our mission of Instilling Hope and and Serving with Heart.
-Concord’s services offer support for people experiencing any number of issues dealing with Mental Health and/or Substance Use.
-One of the keys to our success is our focus on helping individuals and families develop their own strengths through: Psychiatry, Mental Health and Substance Use Therapy, Services for Seniors, Community Support Services for individuals with Severe and Persistent Mental Illness (with a specialty in Transitional Aged Youth), School Prevention Services, Respite Services for Families of individuals with SPMI, and Vocational Services (including Pathway Clubhouse).
+Concord helps individuals improve their emotional health and live more successful lives.
+Their mission is Instilling Hope and Serving with Heart.
+Concord’s services offer support for people experiencing issues with mental health and/or substance use.
+Concord’s focus is helping individuals and families develop their own strengths through: Psychiatry, Mental Health and Substance Use Therapy, Services for Seniors, Case Management, School-based Services, Respite Services for Families, Vocational Services, Pathway Clubhouse and 1221 Art Space.

 Addictive behaviors (gambling/food/etc.)